Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair

 The damage that occurs to your hair when you subject it to a chemical treatment is a result of the hair's structural integrity being compromised.
 When the structure of the hair shaft is compromised, it can snap or form split ends more readily.

-In the case of permanent hair dye and lightening preparations, this damage is an unintended side effect of the oxidation reaction and the alkaline environment needed to drive the chemical reaction and lighten the hair.
-Perming and relaxing treatments however, aim to intentionally break bonds in your hair and reset them to change your hair's texture.
+In the case of permanent hair dye and lightening preparations, this damage is an unintended side effect of the oxidation reaction and the alkaline environment needed to drive the chemical reaction to lighten the hair.
+Perming and relaxing treatments, however, aim to intentionally break bonds in your hair and reset them to change your hair's texture.